valancej/anchore-blogs/content/openshift/openshift_anchore.md

 ### Configuring the external db

-In order to configure the external db, create a new file name `anchore-values.yaml` and add the following:
+In order to configure the external db, create a new file named `anchore-values.yaml` and add the following:

 ```YAML
 ## anchore-values.yaml